 You’ve probably heard the hype surrounding essential oils.
 But how do you know if they’re for you?
 Ask yourself these questions to find out if they fit in to your lifestyle.

 There are so many different ways we can look at how essential oils can fit into your lifestyle.
-Do you want to use them for health reasons?
 Do you want to create your own scents?
 Is a holistic lifestyle something that interests you?
+Do you want to simply change the types of products you use?

 Let’s chat a bit about each of those and more to figure out if essential oils are for you.